Guy1m0/ZKML-Benchmark/report/milestone_3_report.md

 > **Note on EZKL:** EZKL offers two modes - 'accuracy,' which aims to minimize accuracy loss using a larger scaling factor, and 'resource,' which is optimized for resource-constrained systems, achieving acceptable accuracy loss with good efficiency.

 > **Caveat:** The 'accuracy' mode of EZKL, when benchmarked on the model '196_24_14_10', causes a system crash due to exceeding 128 GB memory requirements.
-We have excluded this test set from our benchmark and will include it in a future update once the issue is resolved.
+I have excluded this test set from our benchmark and will include it in a future update once the issue is resolved.

 ### Performance on CNN Models